Why Travel Beyond

 Growing up in an adventurous family, I had the opportunity to travel during school vacations.
 These experiences fostered a love of exploration that has manifested in my life in many ways, from choosing to work at a school focused on the idea of a “global student” to pursuing interests in photography and writing.
 Travel Beyond presented me with the opportunity to turn my passion into my profession, something that seemed too good to be true.
 I’m excited by the prospect of helping others fall in love with travel as I have and to see firsthand the power it possesses: to shape perspectives, to build bridges, and to ultimately change lives.

-Botswana, South Africa, Zimbabwe, Ecuador & Galapagos Islands, Peru, Bolivia, Chile, Argentina, Brazil, Colombia, Uruguay, Antarctica, Canada, Mexico, Belize, Panama, Nicaragua, Costa Rica, Cuba, Dominican Republic, Ireland, England, France, Germany, Luxemburg, Belgium, Netherlands, Spain, Austria, Germany, Italy, Iceland, Sweden, Denmark, Norway, Greece, Bosnia, Croatia, Turkey, Morocco, India, United Arab Emirates, Maldives, Vietnam, Cambodia, Laos, Thailand, Japan, Taiwan, Nepal, Bhutan, Australia, New Zealand
+Botswana, South Africa, Zimbabwe, Kenya, Ecuador & Galapagos Islands, Peru, Bolivia, Chile, Argentina, Brazil, Colombia, Uruguay, Antarctica, Canada, Mexico, Belize, Panama, Nicaragua, Costa Rica, Cuba, Dominican Republic, Ireland, England, France, Germany, Luxemburg, Belgium, Netherlands, Spain, Austria, Germany, Italy, Iceland, Sweden, Denmark, Norway, Greece, Bosnia, Croatia, Turkey, Morocco, India, United Arab Emirates, Maldives, Vietnam, Cambodia, Laos, Thailand, Japan, Taiwan, Nepal, Bhutan, Australia, New Zealand

 BA in US History, with a minor in Education from Bowdoin College